-Our management-level Investment Committee provides the necessary oversight to ensure that we are not overly exposed to assets which can potentially be impaired or stranded over the long term due to adverse impact of climate-related risk.
+With the help of our fund managers, we monitor our assets and take measures to reallocate them in the potential events of significant impairment or devaluation due to adverse impact of climate-related risk.
 We generally manage our concentration risk by not investing excessively in any geographical area, market, industry sector or counterparty.